Great Compact Discs: Sun Ra

 ~

-John Cage/ Sun Ra - John Cage Meets Sun Ra
+John Cage/ Sun Ra, John Cage Meets Sun Ra

-Recorded June 8th, 1986; originally released 1987; reissued 2016 (Discogs), titled John Cage Meets Sun Ra: The Complete Concert June 8, 1986 Coney Island, NY
+Recorded June 8th, 1986; released 1987; reissued 2016 (Discogs), titled John Cage Meets Sun Ra: The Complete Concert June 8, 1986 Coney Island, NY, 10 of its 16 tracks previously unreleased; concert film reissued 2019 (Discogs) with a bonus seven-inch 45 that includes two of the tracks from the 2016 reissue

 ~